brombal/stylix-docs/markdown/selectors.md

 </$.a>
 ```

 The use of `&` here applies the hover styles directly to this element, rather than its descendants.
-Without the `&`, the selector would only match hovered elements *within* the `<a>`, probably not what is intended.
+Without the `&`, the selector would only match hovered elements *within* the `<a>`, which is probably not what is intended.

 The `&` is useful in a variety of situations.
-Style objects can be nested infinitely deep, and by default selectors will be appended to the parent selector.
-Anywhere that you want the resulting selector to be anything other than the default, `&` is the solution.
+Style objects can be nested infinitely deep, and by default, selectors will be appended to the parent selector.
+You can use `&` anywhere that you want the resulting selector to be anything other than the default.

 ## Styling complex components